ntuanh/TimeProfiler/README.md

 1. **Measuring communication time** between two machines during split inference.
 2. **Measuring per-layer execution time** on a device, with automatic detection of CPU or GPU usage.
+3. **Controller mode** for managing and coordinating split inference experiments.

 ---